 In this article, we’ve looked at two platforms that can connect you with a grief counselor, online or in person.
 We’ve also looked at how grief therapy works, as well as the most common techniques used in grief counseling.

 Grief counseling near me

 Below, we’ve looked at two services you can use to connect with a counselor who is experienced at supporting people through their grieving process.

 BetterHelp is an online therapy platform that provides services to those in need of counseling, including grief counseling.

-Counselors on this platform are licensed professionals, with a minimum of three years or 1000 hours of experience in their respective fields.
+Counselors on this platform are licensed professionals, with a minimum of three years and 1000 hours of experience in their respective fields.
 And many of these mental health professionals have extensive experience in helping people who are struggling with grief.

 The qualified grief counselors on BetterHelp provide support and understanding to anyone dealing with loss, grief, and its accompanying emotions.
 They also offer techniques you can use to cope with the situation you’re going through, helping you to function on a day-to-day basis.

 Signing up to BetterHelp is straightforward and intuitive.
 Upon visiting their website, you will be asked to complete a questionnaire, providing details about your specific issue.
 BetterHelp uses this information to match you with the right counselor.

 You’ll have the chance to explain the type of grief you’re going through and how it’s affecting you.
 You can also specify the type of counselor you’re looking for (such as their gender) if you’d like.

 BetterHelp will then match you with a counselor who has helped similar people deal with similar types of bereavements.
 You can change to a different counselor for any reason at any point in the future.